MS In Data Science

 A previous background in computer science is not required to apply.

-If you have previous coursework in Java programming, data structures, calculus, linear algebra and computer science theory, you can complete your degree in just nine months.
+If you have previous coursework in Java programming, data structures, calculus, linear algebra and computer science theory, it will take you ~9-18 months to complete your degree depending on whether you’re enrolled full or part-time.
 Once admitted, you will take a placement exam to ensure you have mastery of the foundational concepts to ensure success in the program.

 12 Courses (48 Credits)